L2JE/Variacode-Candidate-Exercise/readme.md

     java -jar rundeck-launcher-2.10.2.jar

 ## See the results every time you make a change while Rundeck is running
-Building the project and copying the .jar to Rundeck directory
+Building the project and copying the .jar to the Rundeck external libraries directory

     ./gradlew build
     ./cplib path/to/rundeck/libext

-If you place rundeck directory right next to project root you can run ./cplib without any parameters
+If you place rundeck directory right next to the project root you can run ./cplib without any parameters